codalab/codalab-worksheets/docs/Worker-Managers.md

 By not specifying a cluster version with the `--cluster-version` argument, GCP will create a cluster with the default version in the
 [Stable channel](https://cloud.google.com/kubernetes-engine/docs/release-notes-stable).

+Setting `--scopes=cloud-platform,gke-default` is required to configure Nvidia drivers and dependencies for the nodes.
+Also, note that only 74% of memory is available to a CodaLab worker on the VM (see [the following documentation](https://learnk8s.io/allocatable-resources) for more information).

 Next, run `yes Y | gcloud beta container clusters update codalab-worker-manager-cluster --autoscaling-profile optimize-utilization --region us-west1-a` to ensure that